catie-aq/zephyr_z-iaq/README.md

 ## Usage

+1. Add `Z_IAQ` board to your workspace using the [6tron-manifest](https://github.com/catie-aq/zephyr_6tron-manifest.git)
-Compile and flash application using `z_iaq` board name.
+2. Compile and flash application using west tool
+   - Board name: `z_iaq`